Trusted WordPress tutorials, when you need them most.

 Here, you need to enter your license in the ‘License Key’ box.
 You can find this information in your account on the SearchWP site.

-Once you’re done, click the ‘Verify Key’ button.
+Once you’re done, go ahead and click the ‘Verify Key’ button.

 After activating the plugin, you can fine-tune how SearchWP indexes, searches, and displays your content.
 You can think of this as creating a custom Google search algorithm that’s just for your WordPress blog or website.

-To start, head over to SearchWP » Algorithm.
+To start, you’ll want to head over to SearchWP » Algorithm.

 Creating a custom search algorithm for your WordPress website